MainfluxLabs/docs/docs/messaging.md

 CoAP Adapter sends these notifications every 12 hours.
 To configure this period, please check [adapter documentation](https://www.github.com/MainfluxLabs/mainflux/tree/master/coap/README.md) If the client is no longer interested in receiving notifications, the second scenario described above can be used to unsubscribe.

 ## WS
-Mainflux supports [MQTT-over-WS](https://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets/#:~:text=In%20MQTT%20over%20WebSockets%2C%20the,(WebSockets%20also%20leverage%20TCP).), rather than pure WS protocol. this bring numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.
+Mainflux supports [MQTT-over-WS](https://www.hivemq.com/blog/mqtt-essentials-special-mqtt-over-websockets/#:~:text=In%20MQTT%20over%20WebSockets%2C%20the,(WebSockets%20also%20leverage%20TCP).), rather than pure WS protocol.
+This brings numerous benefits for IoT applications that are derived from the properties of MQTT - like QoS and PUB/SUB features.

 There are 2 reccomended Javascript libraries for implementing browser support for Mainflux MQTT-over-WS connectivity: